piedb-dev/piestream/docs/developer-guide.md

 ### Cluster Control

-`risectl` is the tool for providing internal access to the RisingWave cluster.
+`risectl` is the tool for providing internal access to the piestream cluster.
 See

 ```
 cargo run --bin risectl -- --help